 Idioms appear in all languages and there are a huge number to study.
 Generally, they need to be learned and understood individually, although some idioms are very similar across multiple languages.

-Weather idioms in different languages
+Winter weather idioms in different languages

 Many idioms revolve around things like the weather, so with that in mind, and given that it is the middle of the winter, we have compiled a list of some winter-related idioms seen in English, German, French and Spanish.
 In each case, we have also provided both the literal translation and the accepted meaning.